TCS+: History

 The VTV brand was first used in September 2003, when it started regular pilot service.
 The channel's first director was Charlie Renderos and the bulk of its programming was sourced from two Spanish-speaking television giants, Univisión and Venevisión.
 Unlike the three VHF TCS channels (2, 4 and 6), the channel broadcast on a 24-hour basis and targeted a young adult audience.

 By 2016, VTV started airing more in-house programming.
 On September 19, 2016, it premiered En Vivo con Maggie y Ana Pao, a gossip program.

 On September 25, 2017, VTV was renamed TCS+.

 On August 6, 2021, TCS+ aired an episode of Ben 10: Omniverse whose Latin Spanish dub was considered lost.
 The episode was banned by Cartoon Network in Latin America and Brazil due to stereotyped jokes related to Mexican culture.
 The banned episode aired on Canal 5 in Mexico according to eyewitness accounts.

+On December 15, 2025, without prior warning, TCS+ was renamed SV+ (styled SV+ Plus) and changed its programming to feature only local programming seen on channels 2, 4 and 6.